Merrimack Warriors women's basketball: History

-Coach Mclenerney would leave after the 2004-05 season.
-The program would once again go into a slump throughout.
-The mid 2000s into the 2010s.
-They would play their final season at the Division II level during the 2018-19 season going 20-10 overall.
+Coach McInerney left after the 2004-05 season.
+The program once again went into a slump throughout the mid 2000s into the 2010s.
+The 2018–19 season was their final at the Division II level, going 20–10 overall.

-During the 2019-2020 the program would join Division I and join the Northeast Conference.
-Led by Coach Monique LeBlanc the warriors would see great success in their first year at the D1 level.
-As in their first game at the next level they would beat UMass 79-64.
-They would finish the year win an overall record 20-9 and a conference record of 13-5 and Player Denia Davis Stewart would be named conference player of they year as well as defensive player of the year.
-Showing the program could compete at the next level.
-Coach LeBlanc would leave after the season taking the job at Brown university.
-The warriors would then hire coach Kelly Morrone as the next head coach.
-They would go on to play another 4 years in the NEC.
+During the 2019–20 season, the program joined Division I and the Northeast Conference.
+Led by Coach Monique LeBlanc, the Warriors saw see great success in their first year at the D1 level.
+In their first game, they beat UMass, 79–64.
+They finished the year with an overall record of 20–9 and a conference record of 13–5.
+Denia Davis Stewart wase named conference player of the year as well as defensive player of the year.
+Coach LeBlanc left after the season, taking the job at Brown University.
+The Warriors then hired coach Kelly Morrone as the next head coach.
+They went on to play another 4 years in the NEC.

-In 2024 the warriors would join the MAAC.
-They would go 14-17 in their first year before eventually losing to Quinnpiac in the MAAC semifinals 65-51.
+In 2024, the Warriors joined the MAAC.
+They went 14–17 in their first year before eventually losing to Quinnpiac in the MAAC semifinals, 65–51.